da0x/xctest/README.md

 # xctest
 Creates a test matrix for xcode projects.
+You provide a list of devices and list of operating systems.
+This tool will schedule all possible combinations.

+## Prerequisits

+- xcode version 8.3.3 (8E3004b)
+- xcpretty version 0.2.8

+## Download and Usage

 Typical usage on travis ci in your script is to use something like this: